 Region VIII MRC Regional Liaison

-Stacy Sayre serves as MRC Regional Liaison for Region VIII (CO, MT, ND, SD, UT, WY) for the Medical Reserve Corps (MRC) Program under the Partner Readiness and Emergency Programs Division housed in the Office of Emergency Management (OEM), the Assistant Secretary for Preparedness and Response (ASPR).
+Stacy Sayre serves as MRC Regional Liaison for Region VIII (CO, MT, ND, SD, UT, WY) for the Medical Reserve Corps (MRC) Program under the Readiness Division within the Office of Emergency Management and Medical Operations, Office of the Assistant Secretary for Preparedness and Response (ASPR), U.S. Department of Health and Human Services.
 She provides technical assistance and support to the existing MRC units in the region and helps people interested in the MRC program to start a unit when there is not currently an active MRC in their local community.
-Ms. Sayre works closely with individual units to coordinate with the goals of the MRC Program, support the mission of the OEM and ASPR, and advance the U.S. Surgeon General’s public health priorities.
+Ms. Sayre works closely with individual units to coordinate with the goals of the MRC Program and support the mission of ASPR.

 Stacy grew up in Fort Lauderdale, FL, the daughter of a Miami Police Officer and Phone Company Clerk.
 Hazardous weather and social conditions were a constant fixture in South Florida during this time, just as much as a strong sense of responsibility and ethics was in the Sayre household.
 The Sayre family was always prepared for potential events including hurricanes and anything else that might arise thanks to mom and dad’s constant vigilance.
 Stacy began to find the value of volunteering as a teen with the Southern Bell Pioneer Club, participating in events like the Special Olympics.